Sanindu/PL-Performance-Report-Generation/README.md

 # Basic Football Teams Performance Report Application (PHP, HTML, CSS, JS, MYSQL)

-Introduction
-This application displays football team data from a database in an HTML table, allowing users to generate reports on selected teams.
+This application displays football team data from a database in a table, allowing users to generate reports on selected teams.
 The reports include team information, a pie chart of match statistics, and a bar chart comparing multiple teams.
-The application is secured with a login system to ensure only authorized users can access its features.
+The application is secured with a login system to ensure that only authorized users can access its features.

 Features
 JSON Schema